 Communities in Solidarity Program: The Communities in Solidarity program is funded through Plan 2020: Building a More Just, Humane, and Sustainable World, Loyola’s strategic plan 2015-2020.
 This program consists of two initiatives from the Center for Experiential Learning, an immersion for faculty and staff in Rogers Park and Edgewater more directly in order to create more Engaged Learning opportunities for Loyola students, and funding for engaged learning course connected with Rogers Park and Edgewater.

 Write Now!
-Workshop Series: This monthly writing workshop series is designed to provide faculty with dedicated time and space to develop engaged research and scholarship.
+Workshop Series: This writing workshop series is designed to provide faculty with dedicated time and space to develop engaged research and scholarship.
 Each workshop offers a supportive interdisciplinary atmosphere, guided writing sessions, and refreshments.

 Active Learning Reading Group: Join the Center for Experiential Learning for a reading group exploring active learning strategies through James Lang's Small Teaching.
 The reading group will meet on Wednesdays throughout the semester.